 While it’s not an ambulance station any more people still say they can feel his presence.

-- Jack Sim will lead a tour visiting historic Ipswich sites where people claim to have seen ghosts and telling the stories behind them on July 27 and October 26.
+- Jack Sim will lead a tour visiting historic Ipswich sites where people claim to have seen ghosts and telling the stories behind them on October 26.

 - People will be able to purchase his book on the tour.